 At the turn of the Millennium, the Menai-Davis family invited Severiano Ballesteros to visit England to look at a large piece of land north of London, on which they planned to create a spectacular golf course.

 In 2001, just 72 hours after Seve’s first visit, a deal was agreed.
-Shortly afterwards, the Spanish maestro and his Trajectory team set about creating what would become The Shire London.
+Shortly afterward, the Spanish maestro and his Trajectory team set about creating what would become The Shire London.

 The course has a fantastic layout with many water features that can cause the occasional upset for the amateur, and the separation between the fairways means that it never feels too crowded.